 Is the employee's absence taken into account for the calculation of his leave?

-Verified 23 October 2023 - Legal and Administrative Information Directorate (Prime Minister)
+Verified 20 June 2024 - Directorate for Legal and Administrative Information (Prime Minister)

-Yes, some periods of absence still allow you to earn paid leave if these absences are treated as actual working time.
-Therefore, these periods of absence are taken into account in the calculation of the number of days of your paid leave.
-Conversely, if your periods of absence are not considered to be actual working time, the number of days of accrued leave may be decreased based on the number of days of absence.
+Yes, certain periods of absence still allow the employee to acquire paid leave if these absences are treated as actual working time.
+Therefore, these periods of absence are taken into account in the calculation of the number of days of paid leave.
+On the other hand, if periods of absence are not considered as actual working time, the number of days of accrued leave may be reduced according to the number of days of absence.

 Tableau - Periods which may or may not be regarded as actual working time